haraldreingruber/blog/pair-programming-tour.md

 #

-> Harald's eagerness to grow as a developer in order to perfect coding skills, as well as his willingness to share knowlede make him a first-class software craftsman.
+> Harald's eagerness to grow as a developer in order to perfect coding skills, as well as his willingness to share knowlede make him a first class software craftsman.
 His strong enthusiasm for software development and collaboration among developers are an inspiration to me.
 > -- <cite>Alexander Hörmandinger</cite>

 #